santiago2205/MLE_Object_Tracking/README.md

 # MLE_Object_Tracking
 ---
 ## Introduction:
-The following code uploads the video and takes from a json file the number and initial position of the objects to be tracked.
+The following code tracking objects in a video.
+To do this uploads the video and takes from a JSON file the number and initial position of the objects to be tracked.

 ## Requirements:
 1. Python (3.9)